murilo9/bookingeek/apps/bookingeek-api/README.md

 - Business: responsible for businesses and users registration and authentication.
 - Resources: responsible for resources management.
 - Reservations: responsible for reservations management.
 - Stripe: facade for Stripe's API.
-Creates checkout sessions and handle Stripe webook events.
+Creates checkout sessions and handle Stripe webhook events.
 - Database: responsible for data persistency.
 - Files: responsible for file uploads (for now, only resources' and businesses' pictures).